 Clare Sillery was appointed Head of Commissioning, Documentaries in December 2016, leading one of the biggest commissioning teams at the BBC.
-She is responsible for a huge range of output across all channels from Hospital, Exodus: Our Journey to Europe and Hillsborough on BBC Two and The Real Marigold Hotel, Ambulance and Reported Missing on BBC One to the award-winning global documentary strand Storyville on BBC Four and BBC Three stand-out films Ours Drugs War and Murdered For Being Different.
+She is responsible for a huge range of output across all channels from Forensics, War in the Blood, Miriam’s Dead Good Adventure and David Harewood: Psychosis and Me on BBC Two and Stephen: The Murder That Changed A Nation, Nadiya: Anxiety and Me and Ambulance on BBC One to top hits Abused by My Girlfriend and Glow Up: Britain’s Next Make-Up Star on BBC Three and the award-winning global documentary strand Storyville on BBC Four.